 Using My Kanega Watch

-After purchasing my Kanega Watch, I was sent an email prompting me to fill out an online setup form.
-This form asked for identifying information for the watch user, their address, and their emergency contacts, among other information.
+After purchasing my Kanega Watch, I received an email prompting me to fill out an online setup form.
+This form asked for identifying information for the watch user, their address, and their emergency contacts, among other things.

 Unboxing and Installation